7 Ways I Fcked up in Japan

 Although one thing I can say is that the gentlemen who showed me around had a lot of patience and went above and beyond to try and help.
 Lovely guy.

-Although being in Japan has also given me time to focus on growing my online coaching, finally putting my energy towards building a website for it too, and the countless other plans I have for Kairos Online.
+Being in Japan has also given me time to focus on growing my online coaching, finally putting my energy towards building a website for it, and the countless other plans I have for Kairos Online.

-Online coaching is something I enjoy a lot, and I can still help you get the results you want without any geographical limitations.
+I enjoy online coaching a lot, and I can still help you get the results you want without any geographical limitations.

 Why don't you also join the team?